.NET 9 Performance Improvements Every Developer Should Know

 Key Takeaways

-- Evaluate Native AOT for new microservices.
-Don't retrofit existing large applications, but for new containerized services, the startup and memory characteristics are compelling.
+- Evaluate Native AOT for new containerized microservices — the startup and memory characteristics are compelling.

-- Replace GroupBy with CountBy/AggregateBy in hot paths where you're only counting or summing.
-The allocation reduction is significant.
+- Replace GroupBy with CountBy/AggregateBy in hot paths for significant allocation reduction.

-- Use SearchValues for any repeated string scanning.
-Input validation, log parsing, protocol handling — anywhere you're searching for known characters or patterns.
+- Use SearchValues for repeated string scanning — input validation, log parsing, and protocol handling.

 Comments